katsu-tanaka/katsu-tanaka.github.io/index_e.md

   This website is opened (tentative).

 - **2020/10/28**
-  I will give a seminar in OIST Theory of Quantum Matter Unit (Prof. Shannon).
+  I gave a seminar in OIST Theory of Quantum Matter Unit (Prof. Shannon).

 - **2020/10/05**
   Our new paper is published.